Scholarship Program

 THOUSAND ISLANDS ASSOCIATION, INC. (USA)

-For graduating High School Students from Thousand Islands river communities enrolling in first year undergraduate University or College environmentally related courses or programs in science, technology, engineering, arts, mathematics (STEAM) or business.
+For graduating High School Students from Thousand Islands River communities enrolling in first year undergraduate University or College courses or programs.
+Preference will be given to students enrolled in courses relating to one or more of the three pillars of the Thousand Islands Association: Environmental Awareness, Community Support, and River Safety.

 TIA is a not-for-profit organization founded in 1934.
 It is supported by hundreds of Canadian and American members who are permanent or seasonal residents and who enjoy recreational boating in the Thousand Island region of the upper St. Lawrence River, which extends from east of Kingston to Brockville on the Canadian side and from Cape Vincent to Morristown on the American side.